skip to main content

 • Return a Site-Based Student Evaluation form for each interim and final marking period.

 • Assist students in resolving workplace problems and concerns, taking appropriate action when warranted to remedy unsatisfactory situation.
-(Note: When necessary, action may include permanent or temporary removal of student from worksite.)
+(Note: When necessary, action may include permanent or temporary removal of student from the worksite.)

 • Secure all signed agreements and documents.